As Myanmar death toll climbs, a soldier’s wife is caught between protesters and military

 The wives of other soldiers have warned May, who asked The Washington Post to use a nickname and not disclose her location for security reasons, that her support of the protests could be put her husband’s career and their lives at risk.

-At least 59 people were killed in anti-coup demonstrations that coincided with Armed Forces Day on Saturday including three children, according to the news website the Irrawaddy, after a warning from the military on state television that protesters could be “shot in the head,” according to state television.
+At least 91 people were killed in anti-coup demonstrations that coincided with Armed Forces Day on Saturday including three children, according to the news website Myanmar Now, after a warning from the military on state television that protesters could be “shot in the head,” according to state television.

+The U.S. ambassasor to Myanmar, Thomas Vajda, denounced the latest bloodshed as “horrifying.”

+“On Myanmar’s Armed Forces Day, security forces are murdering unarmed civilians, including children, the very people they swore to protect,” Vajda wrote on Twitter.

 Many spouses believe what the military is doing is right, she said, and even those who disagree are often too frightened to speak up.
 So far, May’s husband has not been involved in operations against protesters.